pism/pism/doc/sphinx/pism_forcing.rst

-Assuming that ``g20km_pre100.nc`` was produced by the run described in section :ref:`manual-sec-start`), one can run the following to check if the PDD model in PISM (see section `Temperature-index (positive degree-day) scheme`_) is "reasonable":
+Assuming that ``g20km_pre100.nc`` was produced by the run described in section :ref:`sec-start`), one can run the following to check if the PDD model in PISM (see section `Temperature-index (positive degree-day) scheme`_) is "reasonable":

 .. code::